hgokhale/tvanode/Readme.md

         // If `err` is set an error occurred and the session was not created successfully });

-* `secondaryTmx` is used when logging into a TMX Fault-Tolerant pair
+* `tmx` can be either a string or an array of strings.
+If an array of strings is specified, the first element will be used as the primary TMX and the second element will be used as the secondary TMX.
 * A `timeout` of 0 means login will never timeout, and will internally retry until successful

 #### connectSync - Create a session and login to the Tervela fabric (synchronous version)